List of Desperate Housewives characters: Ben Faulkner

 Ben Faulkner (Charles Mesure) is an Australian real estate developer who moves to Wisteria Lane in the final season.
-He attracts Renee's attention, but initially he rejects her.
-Ben hires Mike as a plumber in his project, so Renee pumps Mike for information about Ben and he reveals that he helps out old people.
-Renee goes and acts nice to Karen in front of Ben in hopes that he will ask her out, which he does.
-For their date, he takes her to a homeless shelter and once she figures out that he is mocking her, she is furious, but they bond over the fact that they were both poor as small children.
-Bree comes to volunteer at Ben's soup kitchen, and helps him get the right to build his houses for the poor in the woods, but she later finds out that it is the same place that the girls buried Alejandro.
+He attracts Renee's attention, and they eventually begin dating.
+Bree comes to volunteer at Ben's soup kitchen and helps him get the right to build his houses for the poor in the woods, but she later finds out that it is the same place that the girls buried Alejandro.
 Bree first tries to prevent Ben from building the houses there, but after Ben finds the corpse, Bree decides to reveal the secret to him, and asks Mike to bury it under the concrete foundations at the site.
-Ben clashes with Chuck when he sees the detective harassing Bree, while Renee gets suspicious of Ben and Bree's friendship.
-Chuck purposely plants the idea on Renee that Ben is having an affair with Bree, but this soon ends when Renee discovers that Bree is about to commit suicide, and when Chuck is killed.